worldbank/gld/Support/Z - GLD Ecosystem Tools/ISIC 4 to 3.1 AI supported conversion/README.md

 ## AI supported approach

 The advent of accessible artificial intelligence (AI) allows us to leverage AI models to read the code descriptions and make inferences on our behalf.
 A team of four students from the California Polytechnic State University, San Luis Obispo, has been working on a pilot to leverage this process.
-The details of their work can be seen in their paper on classification systems](Advancing%20Job%20Classification%20Systems%20-%20Leveraging%20AI%20to%20Enhance%20Historical%20Mapping%20Between%20ISIC%20revisions.pdf) and the GLD team is thanful for their dedication in creating the pilot.
+The details of [their work can be seen in their paper on classification systems](Advancing%20Job%20Classification%20Systems%20-%20Leveraging%20AI%20to%20Enhance%20Historical%20Mapping%20Between%20ISIC%20revisions.pdf) and the GLD team is thanful for their dedication in creating the pilot.
 The code to run the AI supported along with instructions can be found in the `AI Code` folder.

 ## Example implementation